-Recently, I decided to become paperless with my administrative documents.
+I decided to become paperless with my administrative documents.
 It was a long work.
-But now, I am finally done.
+But now that I am paperless, there are many advantages, and I would not want to go back.
 All my documents are available as electronic documents now.
 I have been able to throw away five big document binders!

 I have used my phone as a scanner and uploaded all my documents to the cloud.
 Now my documents are accessible from anywhere.
 And they are safely stored in the cloud.

 Find out how I became paperless for free in this post.
 And how you can do it too!